© John Wiley & Sons Australia, Ltd

 As a rough guide, three double-spaced manuscript pages will be one typeset page.
 Each figure or table will be counted as a half or one typeset page depending on its size.
 Authors will be invoiced for this charge and an article will not be published until the payment is confirmed.
 This procedure notwithstanding, no paper will be rejected or given any extraordinary treatment on any basis other than its scientific merit.

-Island Arc is covered by our Early View service.
-Early View articles are complete full-text articles published online in advance of their publication on issue basis.
-Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled online issue.
+The journal offers rapid speed to publication via Wiley’s Early View service.
+Early View articles are complete full-text articles published online in advance of their publication in a online issue.
 Early View articles are complete and final.
-They have been fully reviewed, revised and edited for publication, and the authors’ final corrections have been incorporated.
+They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 Because they are in final form, no changes can be made after online publication.
-The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
-Please see an example of “Online article not yet published in an issue” in References section in this Author Guidelines.
-They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
-After issue online publication, the DOI remains valid and can continue to be used to cite and access the article.
+Early View articles are given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before allocation to an issue.
+After online issue publication, the DOI remains valid and can continue to be used to cite and access the article.
 More information about DOIs can be found at http://www.doi.org/faq.html.